 Rookie Wayne Gretzky and legend Gordie Howe played against each other for the fourth and final time, on this date in 1980.
-Neither player found the scoresheet as the Oilers beat the Hartford Whalers 6-2.
+Neither player picked up a point as the Oilers beat the Hartford Whalers 6-2.

 A Historic Date for Washington Capitals

-Exactly nine years later, on Feb.
-19, 1989, Dale Hunter scored the 4,000th goal in Capitals’ team history, during a 3-2 road loss at the Vancouver Canucks.
+Nine years later, on Feb.
+19, 1989, Dale Hunter scored the 4,000th goal in Capitals’ team history during a 3-2 road loss at the Vancouver Canucks.

 Getting it Done in the Crease

-Chris Osgood recorded his fifth shutout of the season, on this same night, in the Red Wings’ 4-0 win over the visiting Flames.
+On this same night, Chris Osgood recorded his fifth shutout of the season in the Red Wings’ 4-0 win over the visiting Flames.
 Steve Yzerman picked up three assists as he became the third player to play 1,000 games with Detroit.

 Roy hit another personal milestone, on this date in 2001, with the Avalanche’s 5-1 win at the Penguins.
 The victory was made him the fourth netminder in NHL history to have six straight seasons with at least 30 wins.
 Forsberg was the offensive leader again, with two goals and a pair of assists.

-A pair of goaltenders kept streaks alive, on Feb.
+A pair of goaltenders kept streaks alive on Feb.
 19, 2019.
 First, Jordan Binnington made 34 saves to lead the St. Louis Blues to a 3-2 overtime win versus the Maple Leafs.
 Ryan O’Reilly’s overtime goal gave the Blues their 11th straight win.
-Binnington became the sixth goaltender in league history to win at least 13 for his first 15 career starts.
+Binnington became the sixth goaltender in league history to win at least 13 of his first 15 career starts.

-Then, in Philadelphia, backup goaltender Louie Domingue helped the Tampa Bay Lightning to their seventh win in a row, by beating the Flyers 5-2.
+Then, in Philadelphia, backup goaltender Louie Domingue helped the Tampa Bay Lightning to their seventh win in a row by beating the Flyers 5-2.
 This was their third winning streak of at least seven games during the 2018-19 season, becoming the sixth team to accomplish this feat.
-Domingue extended his personal winning streak to 11 games, which was the longest in franchise history.
+Domingue extended his personal winning streak to 11 games, the longest in franchise history.

 Legends Make Noise in 1972

 Feb.
-19, 1972 was very busy night for a trio of all-time greats.
+19, 1972, was a wild night for a trio of all-time greats.
 In Buffalo, Darryl Sittler scored his first career hat trick, including two goals in 10 seconds, to lead the Maple Leafs to a 4-1 win over the Sabres.
 Rick Martin had the lone goal for Buffalo.
 This gave him 39 on the season, setting the NHL record for most goals in a season by a rookie.
-He broke the mark set by Gilbert Perreault the previous season.
+He broke the mark set by his teammate Gilbert Perreault the previous season.